 The original Fairchild 670 hardware mix bus compressor is one of the most expansive hardware compressors in the world.
 It costs nearly $15000 if you want to buy the original hardware.

 Don’t be disappointed, Universal audio emulated the same feel in their plugin.
-And the costing is a fraction original hardware.
+And the costing is a fraction of original hardware.

 The coloration due to its variable mu method of gain reduction is really unique.
 It provides the glue and punches for that every mix and mastering engineers likes.

 The attack time of not as fast as to yield to quick transient.
 Fairchild is famous for its unique color without changing your dynamics, provides us the full character tube compressor sound.

 A great mix bus compressor for mastering as well as in some areas of mixing.

 2. SSL G-Series

 SSL G0-Series was originally the part of the vintage SSL 4000 console which had been used in many big studios in the 70s.

 It has an auto-release function that intelligently guesses the release time for the given time.
 As well as the ratio from 1:5:1 to 10:1 makes it a great buss compressor of all time.

 If you want the original analog feel in your mixes then you should use this bus compressor.

 3. Tube-Tech CL 2A

 With these features, CL 2A is a great compressor on all types of applications.
 But the main work of CL 2A is producing a warm, punchy sounding mix by using in the mix channel.

 Tube-Tech CL 2A is not made for transient heavy material, though the slower attack times than a VCA or FET, make it the first choice if you want the warmth, punch, and overall dynamic control over the track.